Without Prejudice: Meaning

 - restated in an open letter

 - recited by a person who happened to overhear it

-So that's what a "without prejudice letter" means.
-It's a negotiating letter - whatever its form - which can't be produced to a court.
+So that's what a "without prejudice" means.
+It's a negotiating communication - whatever its form - which can't be produced to a court.

 ("With prejudice" is a term used in the US.
-In the UK, it's referred to as an open communication.
-The contents of the communication can be produced in court: it's not a without prejudice communication.)
+In the UK, it's referred to as an "open communication".
+The contents of the communication can be produced in court.
+As we understand it, a "with prejudice" communication is not a without prejudice communication.)

 Without prejudice offers to settle and related communications are protected from disclosure.